syncfusion-content/blazor-docs/blazor/diagram/layout/hierarchical-layout.md

+---
+layout: post
+title: Hierarchical Layout in Blazor Diagram Component | Syncfusion
+description: Learn about Hierarchical Layout in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # Hierarchical layout

 The hierarchical tree layout arranges nodes in a tree-like structure, where the nodes in the hierarchical layout may have multiple parents.
 There is no need to specify the layout root.
 To arrange the nodes in a hierarchical structure, specify the layout [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html#Syncfusion_Blazor_Diagrams_DiagramLayout_Type) as `HierarchicalTree`.
 The following example shows how to arrange the nodes in a hierarchical structure.